PoliciesUsing AI

 Without clear rules, most people default to one of two extremes:

-That’s why I created the AI Policy Guide for Councils – Balancing the Opportunities and Risks of AI Use.
+That’s why I created the AI Policy Guide.

 What’s inside the guide